• Skip to primary navigation

 Dairy-free evaporated milk which has a creamy mouthfeel similar to milk but is thicker and is slightly sweet.
 This can be substituted with canned coconut milk or extra dairy-free milk.
 If you'd like to know how evaporated milk is made, check out this post by The Spruce Eats.

 Dairy-free milk.
-I'd recommend a full-bodied and flavorful milk such as soy milk, almond milk or oat milk.
+I'd recommend creamy and flavorful milk such as soy milk or oat milk.
+Almond milk and others will work but your cake may be less tender.

 Oil.
 Traditionally, tres leches cake doesn't contain oil or butter.
 However, since we're omitting eggs (a source of fat), we need to add a little oil to make sure the cake stays moist.
 The vanilla cake contains less oil than a regular vegan cake as we're soaking the cake in liquid after baking.

 Baking powder AND baking soda.
-The double baking agents makes this cake extra fluffy, similar to a traditional tres leches sponge cake!
-You don't need any special egg replacer for this cake.
+We're using double baking agents to make this cake extra fluffy, similar to a traditional tres leches sponge cake!
+You don't need any special egg replacers for this recipe.

 Apple cider vinegar or white vinegar is often used in vegan cakes to create a fluffier and tender crumb.